-- (1) Open overhead vent or turn on exhaust fan - (2) Open window
+- (1) Open overhead vent or turn on exhaust fan - (2) Open window - (3) Open overhead vent or turn on exhaust fan - (4) Open window

 FAILURE TO COMPLY COULD RESULT IN DEATH OR SERIOUS INJURY.

 Unlike homes, the amount of oxygen supply is limited due to the size of the recreation vehicle, and proper ventilation when using the cooking appliance(s) avoids dangers of asphyxiation.
 It is especially important that cooking appliances not be used for comfort heating, as the danger of asphyxiation is greater when the appliance is used for long periods of time.